Get Free Solar Panel Quotes

 Will I need planning permission for commercial solar panels?

-Most businesses can benefit from Permitted Development Rights, which means they’ll have no issue installing roof-mounted solar panel systems, regardless of size.
+Most businesses won’t need planning permission as they can get Permitted Development Rights instead, as long as they meet the specifications.
+This should mean they’ll have no issue installing roof-mounted solar panel systems, regardless of size.

 It’s more challenging if a business wants to install a ground-mounted solar panel system however, as any system larger than 9m2 will require planning permission.